 A quiet house.
 A listening ear.
 Whispering a prayer of thanks before I throw back the covers.
-Slipping out of the warm bed and scrabbling quickly into my clothes to avoid a chill, turning on the teapot and the already-soaking oats to cook … these few minutes, well spent, serve to give me a jump start on the day.
+Slipping out of the warm bed and scrabbling quickly into my clothes to avoid a chill, turning on the teapot and the already-soaking oats to cook … these few minutes, well spent, set my path, serve to give me a jump start on the day.

 I feel a bit accomplished!
 Even in opening wide the curtains to the dawn has an effect on my outlook.

-Cupping the steaming spiced chai in both hands and capturing those precious moments alone with God is a fortifier.
+Cupping the steaming spiced chai in both hands and capturing those precious moments alone with God is a strong fortifier.

 My heart is quieted.
 I wish to linger in the reverie, but hearing the light creaking of the floorboards overhead tells me our home is awakening.